AshrayVB30/NutriTrack/README.md

+Here’s an updated version of your `README.md` with a new section **📦 Docker Setup**, clearly describing how to run the NutriTrack app using Docker and Docker Compose:

+---

 ## NutriTrack

 NutriTrack is a comprehensive nutrition tracking application designed to help users monitor their diet, track their calorie intake, and maintain a healthy lifestyle.